 Traditional orphanages in the United States began closing following World War II, as public social services were on the rise.
 US adoption policy and procedures, as well as child protection laws, began to take shape, leading to the demise of traditional American orphanages, which were replaced with individual and small group foster homes.
 The reformers pushing for this change argued that children would do better placed in homes, where they could receive personalized care and individual attention, than in institutions.
 By the 1950s, more children lived in foster homes than in orphanages in the United States, and by the 1960s, foster care had become a government-funded program.

 Proverbs 31:8-9 says, “Open your mouth for the mute, for the rights of all who are destitute.
 Open your mouth, judge righteously; defend the rights of the poor and needy.”
-Lifesong for Orphans says on their blog that “428,000 children are in foster care in the U.S.” To give a visual aide, “consider this: The 4 largest football stadiums in the United States could be filled to capacity and still not hold all the children who are currently in the system…[and around] 102,000 of these children are currently eligible for adoption.”
+One blog says that “428,000 children are in foster care in the U.S.” To give a visual aide, “consider this: The 4 largest football stadiums in the United States could be filled and still not hold all the children who are currently in the system…[and around] 102,000 of these children are currently eligible for adoption.”
 The Abba Fund surmises that “if 1 family in every 3 churches in the US adopted a waiting child, every waiting child in the US would have a forever family.”
 If that happened, more children could be rescued from aging out of the system and being left all alone as they make their own way through life.

 In conclusion, the orphanages of the past were replaced by the foster system, including group homes and institutions, of today.
 While the structures to house orphans have changed, the fact that there are still orphans has not.
 Every child deserves a loving, forever home.

 Do you feel there is a hole in your heart that can only be filled by a child?
 We’ve helped complete 32,000+ adoptions.
 We would love to help you through your adoption journey.
 Visit Adoption.com or call 1-800-ADOPT-98.